 Fall Chocolate Covered Oreos

 The holidays are such an exciting time of year with parties, traveling, seeing family, and of course the food.
 The food can be some of the most impressive and memorable things about the holidays.
 In fact, food is some of the best memories from my childhood.
-My mom was an excellent cook, not trained, just a natural at combining food and flavors.
+This is definitely one of those memorable treats.

 This is actually a really easy treat for the kids to make.
 It can get a little messy if you take your eyes off of them.
 All the decadence is just too tempting for them. 🙂